TuxVinyards/qqX/CONTRIBUTING.md

 # Ideas and Creativity are most important

-- If you can, try to follow the Coding Style and Guidance outlined at the end of the qqX main script
+- Try to follow the Coding Style and Guidance outlined at the end of the qqX main script

+- But don't worry if you only know POSIX Shell and Coding Style is getting in the way

 - Things can always get sorted out in a separate branch if need be, later